rkpattnaik780/aman-delivery/README.md

 ### Approach for scaling

 - Currently the paths are hardcoded, we can use a hashmap to keep record of the restaurants Aman has visited and the customers Aman can deliver to.
+- Move functions to different modules.
+- Use command line/source file to parse the inputs.